Sleep and night-time disturbance

 However, drugs should only be used for a short period.
 Sleep medication (hypnotics) does not generally work very well in people with dementia and most drugs have significant side effects.
 Often, the risks associated with taking sleep medication are bigger than any possible benefits.

-If, however, the person with dementia and their carer feel that medication would be an option, the tablets taken should meet their specific needs - whether they are having trouble with falling asleep or with staying asleep.
+If, however, the person with dementia and their carer feel that medication would be an option, the tablets taken should meet their specific needs - whether they are having trouble with falling asleep or staying asleep.

 Talk to the doctor if the person is taking or considering any over-the-counter (non-prescription) medication for help with sleep.